 The general policy of the University is to comply with the requirements of the Code, the Regulations, and South Carolina law to preserve the tax-exempt status of the Bonds.
 The University intends to implement and carry out the procedures set forth herein to ensure such compliance.
-To the extent additional procedures are required, the Associate Comptroller of the University (the “Responsible Official”) will be responsible for development and maintenance of such additional procedures to ensure and demonstrate such compliance.
-The Comptroller of the University (the “Comptroller”) shall, as necessary, designate one or more other individuals to assist the Responsible Official.
+To the extent additional procedures are required, the Associate Controller of the University (the “Responsible Official”) will be responsible for development and maintenance of such additional procedures to ensure and demonstrate such compliance.
+The Controller of the University (the “Controller”) shall, as necessary, designate one or more other individuals to assist the Responsible Official.

 The Bonds are not and will not be part of any transaction or any series of transactions that attempts to circumvent the provisions of Section 148 of the Code and the Regulations, enabling the University to exploit the difference between tax-exempt and taxable interest rates to obtain a material financial advantage and overburdening the tax-exempt bond market.
 No device will be employed in connection with the issuance of the Bonds in order to gain a material financial advantage (based on arbitrage) apart from savings attributable to lower interest rates.